| The Last Water JarBy Jim

 and good hunches, tuning his intuition to the sound and subtle cues

+of escaping moisture and quality of smoke.
 The floor of the communal firing house is layered with these great

 brittle shells of clay, systematically stacked in an oval heap that